ddmitov/camel-doctor/README.md

   ```

 ## Runtime Requirements
 * Qt 5 libraries
+``QtWebKit`` libraries are used with all Qt 5 versions up to Qt 5.5.
+``QtWebEngine`` libraries are used with all Qt 5 versions starting from Qt 5.6.

 * Perl 5 distribution
 Camel Doctor will try to find and use the first Perl interpreter on PATH.
 If no Perl interpreter is found on PATH, an error page is displayed.

 ## Command-Line Usage